arakash-developer/arakash-developer/README.md

 # Hi there, I'm Atiqur Rahman Akash 👋
 **FULL Stack Web Developer** | 🌍 **Travel Enthusiast** | 💻 **Programming Aficionado**

-I'm a passionate and results-driven **MERN Stack Developer** with over **2.5 years** of experience building fast, responsive, and scalable full-stack web applications.
+I'm a passionate and results-driven **FULL Stack Developer** with over **2.5 years** of experience building fast, responsive, and scalable full-stack web applications.
 I specialize in designing end-to-end solutions using modern technologies to solve real-world problems.

 ### 💼 Experience
 - **Frontend Developer at Blinto LLC (Present)**
   Specializing in frontend development with React and Next.js.
 Working on modern, conversion-focused UIs and performance-optimized web interfaces for clients worldwide.

 - **Full-Stack Developer at Havetic IT**
-  Built robust full-stack applications using the MERN stack.
+  Built robust full-stack applications using the FULL stack.
 Focused on delivering scalable, maintainable code and collaborating with teams to implement client-specific solutions.

 ### 🚀 My Projects